kmcelwee/nomisma/README.md

 ## Quick run

+Create a python 3.8 environment and install dependencies using the command `pip install -r requirements.txt`

 `python NomismaPipeline.py` will execute the `run_pipeline` function, which will iterate through all four steps outlined in "Data Pipeline" above.

 ## Notes